 How Much Is a State Farm Life Insurance Policy?

 State Farm life insurance costs vary widely based on policy type, age, health, coverage amount and underwriting requirements.
-The table below shows sample monthly and annual rates for guaranteed issue whole life insurance from State Farm.
+Here's what you can expect to pay for term policies and guaranteed issue whole life insurance from State Farm.

 Rates shown are estimates based on our analysis of major insurers.
-Actual rates vary based on health, location, and underwriting.
-Contact an agent for personalized quotes.
+Actual rates vary based on age, health, lifestyle factors, and underwriting.
+These estimates shouldn't be considered quotes or guarantees of available rates.
+Contact a licensed agent for personalized quotes and current pricing.

 Guaranteed issue life insurance policies tend to cost more per dollar of coverage because they don’t require medical underwriting, while term policies offer lower initial premiums for eligible applicants.